HannahMitt/HomeMirror/README.md

 2. Obtain two-way mirror
 ---
 We did this the old-fashioned way, and quested to [Canal Plastic Center](http://canalplastic.com/).
 A beautiful and highly recommended establishment.
+[List of shops](https://github.com/HannahMitt/HomeMirror/wiki/Places-to-buy-two-way-mirror)

 There are also two-way mirror acrylic sheets [on the internet](http://www.tapplastics.com/product/plastics/cut_to_size_plastic/two_way_mirrored_acrylic/558), though I can't vouch for them.